 STEP 1: Apply for College Acceptance

 You can begin applying for awards as soon as we have received your college application (see dates and deadlines below).
-You must be accepted by the award application deadline in order to be considered for awards.
+You will be given access to the scholarship application as soon as you have received acceptance from your admissions advisor.
 If you haven’t applied yet, go over to our Admissions section and apply!

 STEP 2: See Which Awards are Available